-Today’s excursion visits a range of sites, providing a great overview of Bagan’s history, culture and lifestyles.
+Today’s excursion starts at 08:00 with a visit to a range of sites, providing a great overview of Bagan’s history, culture and lifestyles.

 Afterwards, head to Myinkaba Village and Gubyaukgyi Temple, the latter of which is noted for the beautiful mural paintings on its inner walls and well-preserved plaster carvings on its exterior.
 Nearby is Manuha Temple and Nan Paya Temple, two smaller temples with nice Buddha statues and stone work.

-Take a break for lunch and return to the hotel for a short rest, escaping the extreme heat of the midday sun.
+Take a break for lunch (client’s account) and return to the hotel for a short rest, escaping the extreme heat of the midday sun.

 Late in the afternoon, take a relaxing horse cart ride through the temple area, passing many monuments, farms and traditional houses along the way.
-Wrap the day up with a stop at an elevated temple and climb to the top of it for a spectacular sunset over the plains.
+Wrap the day up with a stop at an elevated viewpoint for a spectacular sunset over the plains.
 Afterwards, return back to the hotel.

 Overnight in Bagan.